Chesapeake Bay: Significant sites

-In October 1774, a British merchant ship arrived at the port of Annapolis loaded with tea disguised as linens and garments.
-The tea was hidden by the British to avoid conflict with the colonists as the recently imposed tea tax had created hostility and uncertainty among the colonies.
-Named Peggy Stewart, the British vessel arrived and attempted to tax the colonists for the purchased tea.
+In October 1774, the British merchant brig Peggy Stewart arrived at the port of Annapolis loaded with tea disguised as linens and garments.
+The tea was hidden by the ship's crew to avoid conflict with local colonists as the recently imposed tea tax had created hostility and uncertainty in the colonies.
+The crew of Peggy Stewart informed the colonists of the new taxes for the purchased tea.
 The colonists refused to pay the tax and after a few days of public meetings, the colonists decided to burn Peggy Stewart and the contents of it.
-The British ship was sunk in what became known as the 'Annapolis Tea Party' and has since become an important site for underwater archaeologists in the Chesapeake Bay.
+The brig was burnt to the waterline in what became known as the 'Annapolis Tea Party' and has since become an important site for underwater archaeologists in the Chesapeake Bay.
 In 1949, after the Nazi's defeat in World War 2, the United States seized a German U-1105 built with sonar-evading rubber sheathing for study purposes.
 It was sunk the same year in the Potomac River off of the Chesapeake Bay following a high explosives test hosted by the U.S. Navy and has since been a popular site for underwater archaeologists.

 Maryland has controlled the majority of underwater archaeology research around the Chesapeake Bay; however, Virginia's Department of Historic Resources has had a State Underwater Archaeologist since the 1970s.
 In 1982, the Virginia Department of Historic Resources along with the first State Underwater Archaeologist, John Broadwater, led an expedition to explore and research a sunken fleet of Revolution-era battleships.
-In September 1781, during the Revolutionary War, the British intentionally sunk more than a dozen ships in the York River, near the mouth of the Chesapeake Bay.
-Led by Lord Charles Cornwallis, a fleet of British ships was pushed back towards the rivers of the Chesapeake, in a desperate attempt to avoid surrendering, Cornwallis began burning and sinking his own vessels with the hopes of stalling the incoming French and American ships.
+In September 1781, during the Revolutionary War, the British scuttled more than a dozen ships in the York River, near the mouth of the Chesapeake Bay.
+Under the ultimate command of Lord Cornwallis, a group of British ships was pushed back towards the rivers of the Chesapeake, and to avoid them from falling into French and Spanish hands, Cornwallis began ordering them to be scuttled with the hopes of stalling the incoming Franco-American forces.
 Cornwallis was eventually forced to surrender on October 19 and the ships along with its contents were at the bottom of the York River.
-One of the British ships, called Betsy, has been explored more than any other and over 5,000 relics were removed from Betsy on their original expedition in 1982, including weapons, personal objects, and some valuable metals.
+One of the British ships, Betsy, has been explored more than any other and over 5,000 relics were removed from Betsy on their original expedition in 1982, including weapons, personal objects, and some valuable metals.
 Broadwater and his team were awarded a 20-page article in the magazine National Geographic for their findings.
-Virginia has recently been granted funding for further research of these sunken vessels and expeditions are currently underway with the goal to fully explore this destroyed fleet of British ships.
+Virginia has recently been granted funding for further research of these sunken vessels and expeditions are currently underway with the goal to fully explore the scuttled ships.
 Unfortunately, following the publicity of these sunken ships, many divers have taken it upon themselves to explore the wreckage for 'treasure'.

 Publications

-There are several magazines and publications that cover topics directly related to the Chesapeake Bay and life and tourism within the Bay region.
+There are several magazines and publications that cover topics directly related to the Chesapeake Bay and life and tourism within the bay region: